jouvetg/igm_old/doc/update_ncdf_ts.md

-Initialize  and write the ncdf time serie file
+This function write time serie variables (ice glaziated area and volume) into the ncdf output file ts.nc